openmoh/openmohaa/docs/getting_started_installation.md

 - `./omohaaded +exec server.cfg` on Linux

 Only `omohaaded*` and `game*` binaries are required for the server version, other binaries can be omitted.

+## Extracting GOG setup file on Linux and macOS

+The MOH:AA Warchest installer files on GOG are Windows binaries.
+To attain the game files, you can quickly extract them using [Innoextract](https://github.com/dscharrer/innoextract).

+- Install Innoextract using your preferred Package Manager (e.g. [Brew](https://brew.sh/)).

+- Once installed run the command `innoextract setup_medal_of_honor_2.0.0.21.exe`.
+The MoH:AA game files will be extracted into a folder called 'app'.

+Alternatively, you can use [WINE](https://www.winehq.org/) as well, but this process may take longer if you do not already have WINE installed and configured.